No matter what type of person you are – whether you consider yourself as confident or insecure – almost all of us carry self-limiting beliefs.

 So what are some of the most common self-limiting beliefs?
 Thinking you’re no good at writing, so never trying to pen that novel, is a self-limiting belief.
 Believing you’re unattractive, so never trying to find love, is a self-limiting belief.
 Thinking you’re not artistic, so deciding not to go to an art class, is a self-limiting belief.
 Believing you’re too old to make a career change, so staying in a job you don’t like, is a self-limiting belief.

 So, try taking a few moments to think about your own self-limiting beliefs.
-If you’re uncertain whether something is a limiting belief, consider that these types of beliefs often manifest as a critical voice in our head that tell us things like, “I’m not clever enough”, “I’m unlucky”, “I don’t deserve this”, “I’m too old”, “I’m unlovable”, or “People don’t like me.”
+If you’re uncertain whether something is a limiting belief, consider that these types of beliefs often manifest as a critical voice in our head that tells us things like, “I’m not clever enough”, “I’m unlucky”, “I don’t deserve this”, “I’m too old”, “I’m unlovable”, or “People don’t like me.”

-2. Figure out where the belief came from
+2. Consider where the belief came from

 3. Write down how this belief has held you back

 This isn’t always an easy task, and going over painful memories, or questioning what might have been, can be upsetting.
-But it’s really important to fully grasp how harmful self-limiting beliefs can be, and how vital it is to move past them.
-So if you can, try to embrace any feelings of pain or discomfort, even if just for a moment.
+But it’s important to fully grasp how harmful self-limiting beliefs can be, and how vital it is to move past them.
+So, if you can, try to embrace any feelings of pain or discomfort, even if just for a moment.

 4. Challenge the belief

-A good first step to challenge the belief is simply to ask yourself if you might be wrong.
+A good first step is simply to ask yourself if you might be wrong.
 Usually, limiting beliefs lose power as soon as we recognise that they might not be true, so try questioning yourself.
 You can’t write a book because you’re not creative enough?
 What if you’re wrong?
 You can’t find love because people can’t be trusted?
 What if you’re wrong?
 Challenge yourself to think about a world where your belief is false: what would it look like?

 Then, try actively thinking about ways to prove these beliefs are wrong.
-If you feel you’re not funny, think about all the times in your life you’ve made people laugh.
+If you feel like you’re not funny, think about all the times in your life you’ve made people laugh.
 If you feel you’re unconfident, think about a time you were brave.
 If you think you’re disorganised, think about a time you were organised.
-Just by doing this, the belief loses power, and your thinking may change from, “I am disorganised” to “I can be disorganised, but I can also be organised.”
+Just by doing this, the belief loses power, and your thinking may change from, “I’m disorganised” to “I can be disorganised, but I can also be organised.”

 5. Choose a new belief

-To move forward and truly conquer your self-limiting beliefs, the next step is to create a new, empowering belief.
+To move forward and truly conquer your self-limiting belief, the next step is to create a new, empowering belief.
 The key thing for this step is that the new belief must be believable.
 If you can’t believe it, you won’t be able to act on it.

 In this case, the first step might be to say something like, “I have a strong body that’s keeping me alive” – or even “I have a body and it works”.
 It doesn’t have to be the most emphatic statement, but it does need to feel positive and believable.